 The symptoms and progress of MS vary widely between individuals.
 Each person will make a treatment plan with their doctor to suit their needs.

-ET is the most common type of abnormal tremor.
+ET is the

 The condition is sometimes associated with mild degeneration of some of the cerebellum.
 This is the part of the brain that receives information needed to regulate the quality of a person’s movements.

 The cerebellum receives this information from other parts of the brain, the spinal cord, and the body’s sensory systems.

 People with ET may experience unintentional, rhythmic movements, most commonly a hand tremor.
 The tremor may also affect the head, tongue, limbs, trunk, and the ability to speak.